Azure/react-appinsights/README.md

 ![image](https://user-images.githubusercontent.com/1005174/51357010-c168ac80-1a71-11e9-8df9-348febd2d6dd.png)

 You can also run custom queries to slice and dice AI data to generate reports and visualizations as per your requirements.
-In the Azure portal, navigate to the Application Insights resource, select "Anylytics" from the top menu and run your query.
+In the Azure portal, navigate to the Application Insights resource, select "Analytics" from the top menu of the Overview tab and run your query.

 ![image](https://user-images.githubusercontent.com/1005174/51356821-e872ae80-1a70-11e9-9e12-e56a1edcde68.png)